marad/scalartemis/README.md

 # scalartemis

-I firstly wanted to just rewrite the Artemis framework to Scala, but I discovered that the architecture of the Artemis framework doesn't meet my expectations.
+At first I just wanted to rewrite the Artemis framework to Scala, but I discovered that the architecture of the Artemis framework doesn't meet my expectations.
 So Artemis gave me the overall view what should it look like.
 Almost everything else is entirely new.

 ## Development
 This project is under development but should mostly work already ;)

-## Usage
+## Usage SBT 0.13.6+
-For now I don't offer any binary files to be used.
-If you want to use the library you should clone the repository and run task:
->      sbt package

-This will generate JAR file in `target/scala-2.11/` folder.
+In SBT 0.13.6+ you only need to add my Bintray repository

+>      resolvers += Resolver.bintrayRepo("moriturius", "maven")

+and add the dependency

+>      libraryDependencies += "marad.scalartemis" %% "scalartemis" % "1.0.0"

 ## Example
 ```scala
 case class Position(var x: Int, var y: Int) extends Component